 I’m weary of it right now.
 I just want to be able to talk to her.
 I want her to trust me.
 Like I haven’t for many years I feel hurt, but not aggrieved.
 I wonder if she knows what she’s done.
 Seems to me she either doesn’t like me or likes me an uncomfortable amount, nothing in between.

 For me, I can only continue as I am.
 We work together.
-I like her.
-This was never going to be a quick thing, and certainly not a sure thing.
 I can only be my best self and hope she comes to see that.

 Ultimately, though it’s painful, to be hurt by someone is proof that you care.
 I’m glad to care so I’ll cop the hurt.

 PS Sometimes I feel there’s a conspiracy afoot – Facebook knows my feelings.
 She’s there first in line as someone I might know when I open Facebook, smiling back at me.
 And now she’s there same place in LinkedIn.